TGuillerme/Total_Evidence_Method-Missing_data/README.md

 # Effects of missing data on topological inference using a Total Evidence approach
 [Thomas Guillerme](http://tguillerme.github.io) and [Natalie Cooper](https://http://nhcooper123.github.io/).

-This repository contains all the code and data used in the manuscript.
+This repository contains all the code and data used in this study.
 ###### Manuscript in review in Molecular Phylogenetics and Evolution.

 ## Manuscript